 Our Damodar kunda trek or Damodar kunda tour has a short, itinerary compared to most walks in this region.
 The particular route is designed for world explorers who wish to hike to upper mustang but are restricted time-wise.
 For travelers who wish to reach the upper mustang in a more relaxed manner can try this appropriate choice.
 However, email us if you need a customized itinerary.Day 01: Arrived at Kathmandu valley

-Upon arrival in Kathmandu, Tribhuvan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu bed with breakfast plan.
+Upon arrival in Kathmandu, Tribhuvan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu bed with a breakfast plan.
 Our representative will give you brief information about further programs.Day 02: Drive to Pokhara city (900m/2,943 ft), 6 hours.

 Drive to Pokhara by tourist bus.
 Between on the way we will see the natural beauty like Trisuli river which is most popular in Nepal for rafting and we will follow the way almost bank of the Trisuli and Marsyandi River when we arrive in Pokhara transfer to hotel.Day 03: Fly to Jomsom.
 Trek to Kagbeni (2800m/9,156 ft), 4 hours